 - When combined together, these ingredients make a natural remedy that can give relief for colds and sore throats.

 - It tastes great!
 Kids and adults both love it.
-(Remember not to give honey to children under 12 months of age!)
+(Remember – don’t give honey to children under 12 months of age!)

 - It’s cost-effective and easy to make at home with just three ingredients.